Skip to main content

 • Resources must be explicitly moved from one location to another when accessed.

 • Resources also cannot go out of scope at the end of function execution.
-They must be explicitly stored somewhere or destroyed.
+They must be explicitly stored somewhere or explicitly destroyed.

 These characteristics make it impossible to accidentally lose a resource from a coding mistake.